Antony-M1/django-production-setup/prod_docs/django-with-gunicorn-and-nginx.md

 name -> domain name, here it is django

-point to -> Add the ip address
+point to -> Add the IP address

 TTL -> TTL is measured in seconds, and it signifies the amount of time a DNS resolver should keep a record in its cache before checking for an updated version from the authoritative DNS server.